alvin-tosh/Python-TUTORIALS/README.md

-# Python-TUTORIALS
+# :snake: Python-TUTORIALS
 This repo introduces users to python and its basic concepts and familiarises Beginers with Python Syntax.

-# Applications of Python
+# :cherries:Applications of Python

 As mentioned before, Python is one of the most widely used language over the web.
 I'm going to list few of them here: